BryggansBryggeri/bryggio/README.md

 Check out the sample configs in this repo for usage.

-The supervisor, starts up a `nats-server` in a separate process and then runs a supervisor pub sub client which, listening to special command subjects, starts and stops other clients like sensors, actors and controllers.

 ## Run

+The `bryggio-supervisor`, starts up a `nats-server` in a separate process and then runs a supervisor pub sub client which, listening to special command subjects, starts and stops other clients like sensors, actors and controllers.

 There are two ways to run the supervisor: